 An incomplete grade not removed within one semester will be recorded as an "F".
 Developmental (CPT) c ourses are non-credit classes.
 Failing grades in developmental classes will be calculated into the semester grade point average (GPA) but not the cumulative GPA.

-- W Withdrawn for non-completion of course
+W Withdrawn for non-completion of course

-- RW Withdrawn from a Remedial class

-- CLW Clemency Withdrawn

-- CLR Clemency Remedial

-- TR Refers to transfer grades, with the TR in front of the letter grade
+TR Refers to transfer grades, with the TR in front of the letter grade

-- TRCR Transfer Credit

-- TRAP Transfer Credit Advanced Placement

-- TRS Transfer Credit Satisfactory

 GRADE POINT AVERAGE COMPUTATION